 Langtang Valley Trek to Reach Mountain in a Short Time

-Langtang valley trekking trail was affected terribly by an earthquake in 2015.
+The Langtang valley trekking trail was affected terribly by an earthquake in 2015.
 But it is rising now with a better facility.
 Langtang valley trek is about a week or eight days long trek from Kathmandu to Kathmandu.
-It is the nearest short trek from the capital city of Nepal which takes trekkers closer to the big mountains.
+It is the nearest short trek from the capital city of Nepal, which takes trekkers closer to the big mountains.

 You will trek to Lama Hotel on the first day of this trek and trek to Langtang village and Kyanjin Gumba at the end.
-Exploring beautiful views from Kyanjin Ri or Tserko-Ri, you will trek back to Syabrubesi following the same trail and drive back to Kathmandu.
+Exploring beautiful views from Kyanjin Ri or Tserko-Ri, you will hike back to Syabrubesi following the same trail and drive back to Kathmandu.